SiebeLeysen/LoRE_SD/README.md

-# LoRE-SD: Local Response Function Representation in Spherical Deconvolution
+# LoRE-SD: Local Response function Estimation in Spherical Deconvolution

 **LoRE-SD** is a novel diffusion MRI modelling technique making minimal assumptions on tissue microstructure.
 It is based on the spherical deconvolution paradigm in which the diffusion signal is decomposed as the spherical convolution of a response function $R$ and and ODF $F$.